Human rights in Tunisia: Persons under arrest

 Post-revolutionary amendments to Tunisia's law on torture brought it more into line with international law.
 Though there continue to be accusations of torture, such incidents are far less common than before the revolution.
 Most such accusations concern the beating of protestors at demonstrations or at police stations.
 Freedom House notes that human-rights reforms have not taken place in the law-enforcement sector as extensively as in other spheres of Tunisian society.
 And Amnesty International has noted that while Tunisia's post-revolutionary Interior Ministry planned sweeping police reforms, it has not addressed pre-revolutionary human-rights violations by the police and others in authority.

 Meziou noted in December 2012 that the post-revolutionary government was arresting people but not bringing them to trial.
 "Some of the officials from the former regime have been under arrest for almost two years and they are still awaiting trial, which does not seem imminent" she wrote.
 Also, young demonstrators in various places around the country had been arrested and were awaiting trial under "miserable conditions."

+A report published by Human Rights Watch in April 2025 found that the arbitrary detention in Tunisia had increased significantly since President Said Kaies took power in 2021.